 The most important factor that influences my ratings is my personal enjoyment, which depends on my mood, and the overall reading experience.

 I really appreciate a well-written book, with strong characters and themes, but I can even enjoy fluff (not elaborating, but you know what this means) when I am in the mood for it.
 Everything that I read need not be award-winning work of literature.
-But at the wrong time, I will detest it, and curse the book, AND the author, AND the whole literary world for its existence.
+But if I read a book at the wrong time, I will detest it, and curse the book, and the author, and the whole literary world for its existence.

 My point is – my ratings are subjective.
 Actually everyone’s ratings are subjective.
-Our feelings and opinions are coloured by our experiences, and that makes complete objectivity difficult (if not impossible).
+Our feelings and opinions are colored by our experiences, and that makes complete objectivity difficult (if not impossible).

 The times when stars are useful